gvwilson/thirdbit/src/fiction/leaderboard/index.md

 but one by one they succumbed to what the DSM quickly labeled "wealth attachment syndrome".

 "They were weak."
-The voice from behind me was strong, even if its owner looked like a puppet made from old scraps of leather.
+The voice behind me was strong, even if its owner looked like a puppet made from old scraps of leather.
 "They could all do the math,
 but they couldn't bear the thought of being *ordinary*."

 An.ton grinned,
 or perhaps just bared his teeth.
-He had changed his name to celebrate his first IPO.
+He had changed his name at twenty-one to celebrate his first IPO.
 His lifechair made a barely audible hum as it rolled across a dark wooden floor that was older than some countries.